Tyrone-Jack/Tyrone-Jack/README.md

 - 👋 Hi, I’m @Tyrone-Jack
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Mobile and Web development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Kotlin
-- 💞️ I’m looking to collaborate on Html and css projects
+- 💞️ I’m looking to collaborate on Kotlin, Html and css projects
 - 📫 How to reach me is linked in my profile
 - ⚡ Fun fact: One step is all it takes to change ANYTHING 😌